gvwilson/thirdbit/fiction/voyage/index.md

-imagines the harbor master standing on the seawall, telescope clenched in his hand, secretly wishing that the Standing Committee's rules did not prevent him from recruiting a few whales to act as messengers or watchgen, as was the norm in other parts of Cherne<sup>Many Gifted animals had no qualms about working for the Pale Remainder: since their flesh and blood couldn't be used to keep the Remainder "alive", they were never required to pay the flesh-tithe.
+imagines the harbor master standing on the seawall, telescope clenched in his hand, secretly wishing that the Standing Committee's rules did not prevent him from recruiting a few whales to act as messengers or watchgen, as was the norm in other parts of Cherne<span class="sidenote">Many Gifted animals had no qualms about working for the Pale Remainder: since their flesh and blood couldn't be used to keep the Remainder "alive", they were never required to pay the flesh-tithe.
 As a result, most Ruudians viewed the Gifted as spies and collaborators.
 The